nannis/rp-field-backup/README.md

 * Step down to option B2 (Text console, automatically logged in as 'pi' user) and press enter
 * Step down to "OK" and press enter.
 You're now done setting up the automatic logon without full gui.

+Before the next step, it is highly recommended to create another user who can run sudo before doing this.
+Information on how to do that can be found here: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart.

 To start up the script at login of user 'pi' (i.e. automatically if the steps above has been followed), do the following:
 * Type "sudo nano .bashrc" in the terminal and press enter.
 * Step down to the very end of the file.